 Clinical trials look for better ways to prevent, diagnose, or treat medical conditions.
 They may also look at ways to improve quality of life for patients.
 Most major medical advances have resulted from a clinical trial.
-Clinical trials enable patients and clinicians to work together.
-This is often to answer an important medical question.
-This partnership also aims to find better answers to specific health questions.
+Clinical trials enable patients and clinicians to work together to answer an important medical question.
 Patients often feel that taking part in a clinical trial is something positive.
-Their participation may provide future patients with more options in the future.
+Their participation may provide future patients with more options.

 There are different types of clinical trials.
 There are four main steps called phases.
 If a treatment works well in one phase, it moves on to further testing in the next: